1.1 The definitions and rules of interpretation in this clause apply in this Agreement.

 16.6 The Sponsor warrants and represents that it has not:

 (a) been investigated in connection with, or charged with having committed or facilitated the commission of any UK Tax Evasion Offence or any Foreign Tax Evasion Offence;

 (b) received any court orders, warrants or oral or written notices from a government prosecuting authority concerning any actual or alleged violation by it of any UK Tax Evasion Offence or any Foreign Tax Evasion Offence; or

 (c) received any report (including a report from your auditors or any other person) or discovered any evidence suggesting that it has committed or facilitated the commission of any UK Tax Evasion Offence or any Foreign Tax Evasion Offence.

 16.7 The Sponsor must immediately notify the Organiser as soon as it becomes aware of any allegation, investigation, evidence or report relating to a breach or possible breach of any of the requirements in this Clause 16.

-17.4 No third party shall have any rights under the Contracts (Rights of Third Parties) Act 1999 in connection with this agreement.
+17.4 No third party shall have any rights to enforce any term of this Agreement pursuant to the Contracts (Right of Third Parties) Act 1999 or otherwise.